fanduel-oss/refract/new-context-concept/README.md

 export default MyComponent
 ```

 The other main change is that you can use `Refract` as a component inside a component tree.
 It takes an `effectFactory` plus any number of `props` to observe.
-Same internal logic as the current `withEffects` hoc internally, but pulls the `effectHandler` and `errorHandler` out of the RefractContext.
+Same internal logic as the current `withEffects` hoc internally, but pulls `dependencies`, `dispatchEffect`, and `dispatchError` handlers out of the RefractContext.
 Decorated props are exposed via a render function.

 ```js
 import { withRefract } from 'refract'